Need to know

 For Allianz, it's when you're "...affected by any intoxicating liquor or drug to the extent that your physical, or mental functions, or your judgement are impaired".

-"Under the influence" or "affected by" alcohol is a grey area, but it generally comes into play at the point where the event that caused your claim wouldn't have occurred if it weren't for you being drunk.
+'Under the influence' or 'affected by' alcohol is a grey area, but it generally comes into play at the point where the event that caused your claim wouldn't have occurred if it weren't for you being drunk.

 If you slip on a wet walkway when you're drunk, an insurer may say that if you weren't drunk, you would've had better judgement and been able to avoid that slippery walkway, or at least walked more carefully across it.

-How does the insurer know you're drunk?
+How does the insurer know how much alcohol you've drunk?

 You may find a clause in your travel insurance policy that obliges you to agree to a blood alcohol or breath analysis.
 So if the insurer suspects you've had some drinks, they may get you to take a test before they agree to cover your claim.